How to Actually Set your Yoga Class Prices: A Comprehensive Guide

 How to price your yoga classes to secure desirable profits

 Whether you are a studio owner or a solopreneur, setting the right yoga classes price is the most important aspect of having a business.
 And it is also the most tricky aspect.
-You have to make sure that your prices reflect your expertise and the quality of your classes.
+You have to make sure that your yoga prices reflect your expertise and the quality of your classes.

 Don’t price to please, price to match your performance, experience, and worth.Ned Bryan Abakah

-But before we get into the nitty-gritty of calculating prices, there are few things to keep in mind
+But before we get into the nitty-gritty of calculating prices, there are a few things to keep in mind

 Know the factors that impact your yoga class prices

 These factors are extremely important and should be considered when deciding the prices for your sessions.

 Knowing the location quotient (LQ) of the area your studio is located in or the location of your target audience can help you understand the concentration of other yoga businesses in that area.